trackzero/openai/README.md

 I'm gonna be so screwed when I upgrade my dev desktop.
 You may think this is pointless rambling, but these are breadcrumbs I'm leaving for future Track.

 Where were we....Oh yes!
 The Flask app will currently persist your prompt and image settings between submissions for the session.

+And, for whatever reason, I have the docker container exposing port 5050 when the flask app uses 5000.

 ## So...you gonna talk about the app, or...